khalid-naami/khalid-naami.github.io/blog/2026-04-20-how-to-trade-gamma-exposure-gex.md

 Before placing a single trade, you must identify whether the market is in a Positive or Negative Gamma regime.

 ### The Positive Gamma Regime (The Slow Grind)
-If total market GEX is heavily positive, dealers will sell into rallies and buy into dips.
+When the aggregate market structure shifts into a heavily Positive Gamma regime, market makers act as the market's natural shock absorbers, selling into rallies and buying into dips to remain neutral.
+Understanding the [Power of Gamma](/blog/the-power-of-gamma) in these regimes is essential for strategy selection.
-*   **The Strategy:** This is a mean-reverting environment.
-Breakouts will fail.
+*   **The Strategy:** This is a mean-reverting environment where price action is suppressed.
+Breakouts often fail due to dealer "counter-selling."
 You should focus on **Theta-collection strategies**.
 *   **Actionable Trades:** Iron Condors, Short Strangles, Call/Put Credit Spreads.
 Let the market makers suppress the volatility while you collect the time decay.

 ### The Negative Gamma Regime (The Volatility Expansion)